Vaccine FAQs and member information

-You have the options below or you can visit our Where to get a vaccine page.
+You have the options below, or you can visit our Where to get a vaccine page.
 This page has more information on locations and websites to help you find a vaccination site and make an appointment.

 California’s My Turn system allows you to find a vaccine appointment in two ways:

 - Online at My Turn.
 You can search for appointments or sign up to be notified when more appointments open up.
-The state is updating this site regularly with new providers, locations, and appointments.
+The state updates this site regularly with new providers, locations, and appointments.
 The My Turn website is accessible to people with disabilities and in eight languages: English, Spanish, simplified and traditional Chinese, Arabic, Tagalog, Vietnamese, and Korean.
 A mobile phone is required for verification purposes.

-- Calling the COVID-19 state hotline at (833) 422-4255 or (833) 4CA-4ALL.
+- Call the COVID-19 state hotline at (833) 422-4255 or (833) 4CA-4ALL.
 If you don’t have internet or a mobile phone that can accept text messages, you will need to call the hotline.
 It is accessible to people with disabilities and offers services in English and Spanish, with connections to interpretive services in more than 250 languages.

 Learn more about My Turn.